macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 77: June 17, 2019

+**Today's Progress**: #R5D77 A little JS practice in the morning and then off to the beach! @ #Hackerrank:"Cavity map" @ #Codewars:"String incrementer" #100DaysOfCode #javascript #React #freeCodeCamp

+**Thoughts:** Rank 624 @ Codewars, 48414 @ Hackerrank 62209 @ Leetcode - 6 hours of study.
+Goals: Be the best a Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

+## Day 76: June 16, 2019

+**Today's Progress**: #R5D76 Enjoying a short vacation with family.
+Daily practice @ #Hackerrank:"Fair Rations" @ #Codewars:"By 3, or not by 3?
+That is the question..." #100DaysOfCode #javascript #React #freeCodeCamp

+**Thoughts:** Rank 624 @ Codewars, 48414 @ Hackerrank 62209 @ Leetcode - 6 hours of study.
+Goals: Be the best a Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

 ## Day 75: June 15, 2019

 **Today's Progress**: #R5D75 First day at the beach with kids today.
 Evening practice @ #Hackerrank:"Lisa's Workbook" @ #Codewars:"Factorial" #100DaysOfCode #javascript #React #freeCodeCamp